Distributed Simultaneous Inference in Generalized Linear Models via Confidence Distribution: Simulation Studies

-In the simulation results shown in Table~\ref{tab:simulation1}, we generate full datasets from the mean model $g^{-1}\left\{ E(Y_i) \right\}= \sum_{j=1}^{p} \beta_{j} X_{j}, \ i=1,\dots,N$.
-We considers full datasets of moderate sample size $N=10,000$ with covariates $p=300$ so that partition-free methods can be repeated in multiple rounds of simulations within a reasonable amount of time.
-Clearly, this is a typical regression data setting with $p << N$.
-We randomly divide the samples into $K=20$ sub-datasets of equal sizes, each with sample size $n_k=500$ ($p < n_k$).
-Let $\beta^0=(\beta_1, \dots, \beta_p)^\top$ denote the vector of true coefficients.
-We randomly select $s_0=10$ coefficients from $\beta^0$ to be set at non-zero values as the signal set $\mathcal{A}_0$, and the rest to be set at zero as the non-signal set $\mathcal{A}_0^c$.
-The non-zero coefficients are set at $0.3$ for Gaussian models, $0.3$ for logistic models, and $0.1$ for Poisson models.
-Consider a simulation setting similar to that provided by \citet{van2014asymptotically}, we generate all covariates from the multivariate normal distribution with marginal mean of zero and variance of one, and with a compound symmetric covariance structure with correlation $\rho=0.8$.
+Table~\ref{tab:simulation1} presents the simulation results from a moderate size dataset with $N=50,000$ and $p=300$ so that methods without data partition can be repeated in multiple rounds of simulations within a reasonable amount of time.
+Clearly, this is a typical regression data setting with $N \gg p$.
+We consider linear, logistic and Poisson models, with responses generated from the mean model $E(y_i) = g^{-1}(\bx_{i}^T \bbeta_0), \ i\in\{1,\dots,N\}$, with covariates $\{\bx_i\}_{i=1}^{N}$ generated from the multivariate normal distribution with mean zero and variance one, and with a compound symmetric covariance structure with correlation $\rho=0.8$, a simulation setting similar to that considered by \cite{van2014asymptotically}.
+We report scenarios when the full dataset is randomly divided into $K=25$ and $K = 100$ subsets of equal sizes, each with sample size $n_k=2,000$ and $n_k=500$, respectively.
+Results for $K=1$ are also reported.
+We randomly select $s_0=10$ coefficients from $\bbeta_0$ to be set at non-zero.
+The non-zero coefficients are set to $0.3$ for linear models, $0.3$ for logistic models, and $0.1$ for Poisson models.
+CMLE, META, MV and MODAC denote the centralized MLE, meta-analysis, majority voting and our method of divide-and-combine (MODAC), respectively.
+Results are based on 500 replications.

-Table~\ref{tab:simulation1} summarises the simulation results of the six methods (A)-(F), which are labeled as GLM, LASSO, LASSOINF, VOTING, META and MODAC, respectively.
-In the Gaussian linear model, all four inference methods, GLM, LASSOINF, META and MODAC, yield comparable performances and achieve the nominal coverage rate of 95\%.
-Since LASSO and VOTING are biased estimators, they provide larger bias and MSE in the set signal $\mathcal{A}_0$, and smaller bias and MSE in the non-signal set $\mathcal{A}_0^c$.
-Among all methods, VOTING has the best selection sensitivity and specificity when the best voting threshold is chosen as $\omega=10$.